MuhtasimTanmoy/notebook/open source study/tokio.md

 ```

 How it works under the hood?
-- The compiler turns asyncrounous task into state machine
+- The compiler turns the asynchronous task into a state machine
-- Java program cant have segfault but can have data reces
+- Java programs cant have segfault but can have data races
-- ARC gives smart pointer.
+- ARC gives a smart pointer.
 Mutex lock provides another smart pointer.
-When it goes out of scope it is unlocked autometically.
+When it goes out of scope it is unlocked automatically.
 - `MutexLockGuard` is a smart pointer.
-    - Gives multiple reference to the data inside.
+    - Gives multiple references to the data inside.

 ```rust
 struct Database(Arc <Mutex <HashMap <String,Byte> > >)